wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

 ## Part II
 General rules of verification

-### A. Designation of inspectors and inspection assistants
+### A.---Designation of inspectors and inspection assistants

 *   1\.
 Not later than 30 days after entry into force of this Convention the Technical Secretariat shall communicate, in writing, to all States Parties the names, nationalities and ranks of the inspectors and inspection assistants proposed for designation, as well as a description of their qualifications and professional experiences.